 - 4.4.
 Procurement of Equipment, Supplies and Non-Consulting Services.
 Except as otherwise provided herein, the following selection procedures shall be followed when the procurement involves equipment, supplies or non-consulting services. - 4.4.1.
-Equipment, Supplies or Non-Consulting Services Equal To or Less Than \$200,000.
-If the cost for furnishing equipment, supplies or non-consulting services to the District will not exceed \$200,000 the Executive Director may approve the contract or purchase order without seeking approval of the Board of Directors. - 4.4.2.
-Equipment, Supplies or Non-Consulting Services in Excess of \$200,000.
-If the cost for furnishing equipment, supplies or non-consulting services to the District will exceed \$200,000, approval from the Board of Directors is required prior to purchase.
+Equipment, Supplies or Non-Consulting Services Equal To or Less Than \$200,000 That Do Not Require Approval From the Board of Directors.
+If the cost for furnishing equipment, supplies or non-consulting services to the District will not exceed \$200,000 the upper limit set forth in California Public Contracting Code (§22032) the Executive Director may approve the contract or purchase order without seeking approval of the Board of Directors. - 4.4.2.
+Equipment, Supplies or Non-Consulting Services in Excess of \$200,000 That Require Approval From the Board of Directors.
+If the cost for furnishing equipment, supplies or non-consulting services to the District will exceed \$200,000 the upper limit set forth in California Public Contracting Code (§22032), approval from the Board of Directors is required prior to purchase.
 Purchase orders which have been approved by the Board shall be signed by the Executive Director, or in the Executive Director's absence, his or her designee, unless the Board has directed that the Board President sign on behalf of the District. - 4.4.3.
-Open Purchase Orders for Routine and Repetitive Supplies and Services for RCD to supply routine services, supplies, materials, or labor to the District on a regular basis.
+Open Purchase Orders for Routine and Repetitive Supplies and Services for RCD Operations.
+Open purchase orders may be entered into with vendors who are expected to supply routine services, supplies, materials, or labor to the District on a regular basis.
 Vendors of repetitive supplies and services shall be selected through a competitive procurement process as set out in Section 4.2.4, based upon the anticipated or budgeted cumulative cost of the supply or service.
 Multi-year contracts should be used only when appropriate and necessary to secure the best pricing, best service, or assure continuity of service.
-Whenever feasible, multi-year contracts for service or supplies shall provide that the option to renew or extend the contract is at the District's sole discretion.
+Whenever feasible, multi-year contracts for service or supplies shall provide that the option to renew or extend the contract is at the District's sole discretion. - 5.
+Exceptions to Competitive Procurement Requirements.
+Exceptions to the competitive procurement requirements in this policy are applicable under certain conditions. - 5.1.
+Documentation of Exception.
+In the event any of the exceptions to the competitive procurement process are used, an explanation of the applicable exception(s) shall be documented in writing and approved prior to entering into contract, by the Executive Director for procurements within the authority of Executive Director approval and by the Board of Directors for procurements requiring Board approval. - 5.2.
+Competitive Procurement Exceptions. - 5.2.1.
+Limited Availability/ Sole Source.
+Competitive procurement is not required when the work, materials or services are either: (a) available from only one source, or (b) unique due to the specialized skill or experience of the contractor, consultant, or supplier so as to be available from only one source, or (c) proprietary in nature. - 5.2.2.
+Compatibility and Continuity.
+Competitive procurement is not required when work, materials or services needed are required to match, integrate or be compatible, or to maintain cost effect consistency with an existing project or program and the work, materials or services are from a contractor, consultant, or vendor who previously satisfactorily performed/provided work, materials or services for the District for that project.